 "... this is why images are made, so that humankind should find its own heart." - Medieval collection of sermons, 13th century

 In complete darkness, the user lays on a subsonic vibrating bed, experiencing waves of vibration through the body.
 When speaking into the microphone, the user’s voice triggers different whale sounds.
 Sound is a material in the context of sculpture.
-In using techniques to sculpt and spatialize sound, it creates a sonic sound field, where one feels “enveloped” and “immersed”.
-The microphone intakes the amplitude of the user's voice, divides it into several thresholds and in turn triggers different whale sounds.
+In using techniques to sculpt and spatialize sound, it creates a sonic field, where one feels “enveloped” and “immersed”.

-I had interviewed many about how they had felt amongst the Whale installation; everyone had a very different experience, ranging from meditative, peaceful / happy, warm / comforting to unsettling, isolating, intimidating, powerful and otherworldly, amongst many other.
+I interviewed visitors about how they felt - everyone had different experiences, ranging from meditative, peaceful, happy, warm, comforting to unsettling, isolating, intimidating, powerful and otherworldly.
 Each of these descriptions is highly personal, and reflect much on each user and their psyche.

 My work is heavily influenced by Louise Bourgeois, who made a 30x33 feet spider as a metaphor for her mother, titled “Maman.”
 Using the scientific properties of whales, I am making a direct and metaphoric correlation between the physical mass and strength, longevity and complexity of their songs and the ocean, their natural habitat, to my deeper self and inner strength.